MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-defender.md

 ## Training for security analysts

-This learning path from Microsoft Learn can help you understand Microsoft 365 Defender and how it can help identify, control, and remediate security threats.
+With this learning path from Microsoft Learn, you can understand Microsoft 365 Defender and how it can help identify, control, and remediate security threats.

 |Training:|Detect and respond to cyber attacks with Microsoft 365 Defender|
 |---|---|